At some point along the way, most breeds have been crossed to create something new.

 However, once you do teach them a trick, they will remember it for the rest of their lives.
 They usually only require a moderate amount of daily activity to remain healthy.

-They are very healthy animals and will remain so as long as they are kept in a social environment and can associate with other dogs and people on a regular basis.
+They are very healthy animals and will remain so as long as they are kept in a social environment and can associate with other dogs and people regularly.

 If they are left alone, however, they tend to become agitated or depressed.